aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/OnlyIAS/2021/March 2021.md

 <!-- TEASER_END -->

 ## 1st March
-- [ ] #statistics : Indian Biotech. industry was valued at $62B in 2019 & is expected to reach $150B by 2025
 - [ ] What is BIRAC ?
 What are its functions ?
 - [ ] What is Saras Aajeevika Mela 2021 ?
 What is its siginificance ?
 - [ ] What is DAY-NRLM scheme ?
 Who is the authority of the scheme ?